dracarys20/networking/README.md

 Speed- 10/100Mbps, Ports- 4 and 48,  Transmission type- First broadcast, unicast and/or multicast

+In **Half-duplex communication**, the cable uses only one wire pair with a digital signal running in both directions on the wire.
+Both are responsible for transmitting and receiving, which is why we end up with collisions. **Full-duplex communication** uses two pairs of wires at the same time instead of a single wire pair.
+One pair of wires is used for transmitting and the other pair for receiving.
+This increases network transmission and eliminates collisions altogether since the wires are separated.

-In **CSMA/CD**, a node senses if the wire is busy.
+*In **CSMA/CD**, a node senses if the wire is busy.
 If another node happens to be transmitting at that moment, the node will wait a few milliseconds and rechecks the wire.
 If the wire is free, the node can send out its frame.
 The wire is essentially first-come-first-serve.
 When a collision is detected on the wire, all nodes stop transmitting and random “backoff” algorithms determine how long each node must wait in milliseconds before they can retransmit again.
-The node with the lowest random number will get to transmit first, but once the timers run out, all nodes have equal priority to retransmit.
+The node with the lowest random number will get to transmit first, but once the timers run out, all nodes have equal priority to retransmit.*

-In **Half-duplex communication**, the cable uses only one wire pair with a digital signal running in both directions on the wire.
-Both are responsible for transmitting and receiving, which is why we end up with collisions. **Full-duplex communication** uses two pairs of wires at the same time instead of a single wire pair.
-One pair of wires is used for transmitting and the other pair for receiving.
-This increases network transmission and eliminates collisions altogether since the wires are separated.
+*Network Interface Card is a circuit board that is installed on a computer to connect to the network.
+Network adapter encompasses both hardware (NIC) and driver components responsible for network communication*